 This article is reviewed by an expert

 Colorectal cancer affects the colon and rectum, which are part of the digestive system.
 It can be a scary diagnosis, but early detection and treatment can significantly increase the chances of successful treatment and long-term survival.
-This article explores what colorectal cancer is, the symptoms to look out for, the potential causes and risk factors, and ways to reduce your risk of developing this disease.
+This article explores the symptoms to look out for, the potential causes and risk factors of colorectal cancer, and ways to reduce your risk of developing this disease.
 So, let’s get started!

 What is colorectal cancer?